DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 ### Other References

-* [How To Build A Simple Card Game With JavaScript](https://www.youtube.com/watch?v=NxRwIZWjLtE) - author: Web Dev Simplified
+* [How To Build A Simple Card Game With JavaScript](#https://www.youtube.com/watch?v=NxRwIZWjLtE) - author: Web Dev Simplified
-  * (Useful video explaining how )